Real Name: Erik Gelden

 Aliases: None

-Base of Operations: Mobile in the world
+Base of Operations: Mobile around the world

 First Appearance: Daredevil I#133 (May, 1976)

-(Daredevil I#133) - Mind-Wave attacked Wall-Street with his Think-Tank and his Esper-Ts.
-Mind-Wave wanted to rob banks, but Daredevil intervened and distracted him.
-The Esper-Ts couldn't intercept Daredevil, so Mind-Wave had the Think-Tank blast at a building and Daredevil had to intervene so save the people there.
-Mind-Wave and his men fled.
+(Daredevil I#133) - In New York City, Mind-Wave attacked Wall Street with his Think-Tank (see comments) and his Esper-Ts; he planned to rob banks in the vicinity, but Daredevil intervened and distracted him.
+The Esper-Ts couldn't stop Daredevil, so Mind-Wave had the Think-Tank blast a building, and Daredevil had to intervene to save an innocent bystander, while.Mind-Wave and his men fled.

 (Captain America: Marvels Snapshots#1) - Daredevil's battle with Mind-Wave was noticed by civilians across the city.

-(Captain America I#319) - Mind-Wave was among the criminals at the "Bar with no Name" and was shot dead by Scourge.
+(Captain America I#319) - Mind-Wave was among the criminals at the "Bar with no Name," and was shot dead by Scourge.

-Comments: Created by Marv Wolfman, Bob Brown and Jim Mooney.
+Comments:Created by Marv Wolfman, Bob Brown and Jim Mooney.

 Another theory on this topic: Maybe Mind-Wave's actual telepathy helmet was destroyed in the fight with Daredevil and Geller, and he was just wearing one of his Esper-T's helmets because it was all he had.
 That would also explain how someone who had been a successful criminal internationally could end up as a no-name third-rater at a meeting for losers - he didn't even have any powers anymore.